Urban Runoff: Model Ordinances to Prevent and Control Nonpoint Source Pollution

 Many communities across the nation are facing challenges associated with natural resource degradation due to rapid growth and development.
 Local governments need to have legal authorities in place to shape development and to protect resources.
 This web site helps local governments by providing the necessary information needed to develop effective resource protection ordinances.

-Example Ordinances is a sortable table where you can select the relevant topic to see a listing of related real-life examples of ordinances used by local and state governments around the nation.
+The sortable example ordinance table allows visitors to select the relevant topic to see a listing of related real-life examples of ordinances used by local and state governments around the nation.
+View the sortable ordinance table.

 Aquatic buffers serve as natural boundaries between local waterways and existing development.
 They help protect water quality by filtering pollutants, sediment and nutrients from runoff.
 Other benefits of buffers include flood control, stream bank stabilization, stream temperature control and room for lateral movement of the stream channel.